This article has links to products and services we love, which we may make commission from.

 Find out more in our New Hampshire covered bridges guide.

 Littleton is the hometown of Eleanor Emily Hodgman Porter, the American novelist most known for her novels Pollyanna and Just David.

 Just north of Littleton is a festive location Christmas fans will want to stop at: Santa’s Village!

 This is an amusement park with theaters and rides dedicated to winter and is open all year round.

 Mt Washington is the highest peak (6,288.3 ft) in the northeastern US and part of the Presidential Range White Mountains in Sargent’s Purchase.

-To reinforce this point, Mt Washington used to hold the wind speed record of 231 miles per hour!
+To reinforce this point, Mt.
+Washington used to hold the wind speed record at a whopping 231 miles per hour!